Woman walking with a backpack on a mountain path, symbolizing the invisible burdens and mental load leaders often carry.

 I once worked with a client who was shouldering everything.
 Not just her own work, but also the invisible weight of her entire team.

 She said yes to her boss.
 Extra projects piled on.
 Delegation never happened.
 This wasn’t because she craved control.
-Instead, she simply didn’t want to burden anyone else.
+She simply didn’t want to burden anyone else.

 Eventually, by the time she came to me, she was overwhelmed.
 She didn’t even know where to begin.